Qile0317/SoFoCompBio22/README.md

 - AnalysisScripts: collection of scripts (except Vsearch commands) described in my methods section that I used to process the rep-seq data.
 - UpcomingPackageSRC: collection of other scripts that might end up in the package, most notably including the exact query matching algorithm.
 THe most important VHH gene finder algorithm (named GMA) is not uploaded there.

+# Acknowledgements
+Massive thanks to my amazing supervisor Benjamin Murrell who was very dedicated, patient, educative, kind, funny, .. the list goes on.
+Allround amazing person that continued to work with me after the project.

+Also the organizers of SoFo: Gerald McInerney, Claudia Kutter, among others and the institute for the generous stipend of 3000kr and lots of free snacks and unlimited access to the BioMedicum at KI solna.